 The activities you undertake depend on where you are in your career and what you’re looking to achieve, which will vary in relation to your circumstances, needs and objectives.
-CPD examples for engineering professionals must cover a wide range of topics that will go beyond the normal knowledge of structural or civil engineering.
-These topics will include the need to keep up to date with changes to design codes and standards, changes to construction methods and keeping abreast of building standards legislation.
+CPD examples for engineering professionals covers a wide range of areas.
+Topics may include the need to keep up to date with changes to design codes and standards, changes to construction methods and keeping abreast of the latest building standards legislation.

 CPD Examples for Engineering Professionals

-A common misconception when it comes to CPD is that it always means paying to attend training courses or seminars.
-Although paid training courses certainly count as CPD, learning goes far beyond just this avenue and very often can cost nothing other than an investment in your time and effort.
 CPD is any learning activity that enables an engineering professional to develop their competencies relevant to their profession.
 Continuing Professional Development is a holistic activity, not just relating to technical knowledge, but should contain an appropriate balance of all professional skills.
-Great CPD examples include – seminars, educational events, online E-Learning, private study, work experience and other types of work-based learning.
+Common CPD examples include – seminars, educational events, online E-Learning, private study, work experience and other types of work-based learning.

 CPD must be relevant to the type of work being undertaken by the engineer and should be able to demonstrate necessary steps taken to remain competent to their chosen area of speciality.
-It is essentially learning that can be divided into seven broad types:
+It can typically be divided into six broad types:

 - Work-based learning & development